Understanding Town Meeting:

 Town Meeting Procedures

-How to place an article on the Town Meeting Warrant
+How to place an article on the Annual Town Meeting Warrant

-Any resident can place a private article on the Annual Town Meeting Warrant by submitting a warrant article form.
-This form is used as petition for ten (10) registered voters who sign to have an article appear on the Warrant.
+A private article may be submitted for inclusion on the Annual Town Meeting Warrant on petition of ten (10) registered voters of the Town.
 The Warrant for the Annual Town Meeting is opened and closed by the Board of Selectmen.
-This takes place in early November through late January.
+The Warrant is typically open from early November through late January.
 Please contact the Town Clerk's Office for the precise dates for the current year.
-However, the Town Clerk will accept articles for the Warrant in proper form earlier than the open date if necessary.
-The articles are filed and stamped in by the Town Clerk's office and transferred along with Town warrant articles to the Board of Selectmen to process for the Town Meeting.
+Petitions for private warrant articles are submitted to the Town Clerk's Office for certification of signatures.

-After the articles have been placed on the Warrant for a Town Meeting, the articles go through a series of committee and department reviews and hearings.
+After the articles have been placed on the Warrant, the articles go through a series of committee and department reviews and hearings.
 Different boards and committees are responsible for a report at Town Meeting of their findings depending on whose jurisdiction the article will fall under.

 For instance, all money articles are reviewed by the Finance Committee at hearings that take place after the closing of the Warrant.
 A report on their findings are given at Town Meeting when the article is addressed.
 Residents are welcome to attend these hearings to explain their article to the committee.
 More discussion will be generated on the floor of Town Meeting before any action is taken by the Town Meeting members.